by Beverly Adam (author of Two Lovers: the love story of Carole Lombard and Russ Columbo)

 The gifted singer and songwriter Russ Columbo grew-up in show business, and performed as a child as a violin prodigy.
 He was born into a large Italian American family on January 14, 1908, in Camden, New Jersey and had taken the radio airwaves by storm as “The Valentino of The Radio,” making all the young girls’ hearts flutter with his velvety voice and handsome profile.

 And then one fateful night at the Cocoanut Grove his eyes met Carole’s, and they started an unforgettable romance.
 She told reporters, “His love for me was the kind that seldom comes to any woman.”
 In another interview she said, “I have married, divorced, and loved again.”
 This was in 1934.
 She showed her love both in action and words, and sometimes by the gifts she gave Russ, which were noted in newspapers and by the inventory of his estate.

 What kind of gifts would you give a male Hollywood star on his birthday?
 We know that Carole Lombard gave Russ an Alaskan malamute puppy.

 And Carole, according to the accounting of Russ’s estate, gave him a silver platinum cigarette case with his initials set in small diamonds.
-I imagined it looked something like this (see below).
+It may have looked something like this (see below).

 Listed among the other items Carole was known to gift Russ was a Cartier watch inscribed from her to him and a ring, which he faithfully wore on his wedding finger, with an inset solitaire diamond.